Quick Summary

 • Fortunately, there are tools, such as a Redirection Manager, that automatically set up redirects, thus helping you avoid 404 errors and broken links.

 • Moreover, you can import redirects from other plugins and opt for HTTP statuses for redirects.
-As long as they’re correctly implemented, redirects help ensure that the architecture of your website stays optimized.
+When implemented correctly, redirects help maintain an optimized structure for WordPress website speed optimization.

 10. Hotlinking Deactivation

 • The good news is that you can avoid this by adding moe code to your file.
 There are steps you can follow to get it done.
-One of the ways to deactivate hotlinking is to disable right-clicking.
+One way to prevent hotlinking is to disable right-clicking.

 Common Reasons that Cause Slow Loading?

-Addressing the issue of a slow-loading WordPress website requires determining what causes the slow performance.
+Addressing a slow-loading WordPress website requires identifying the cause of the slow performance.
 In a WordPress site, the following are common reasons for slower loading times:

 1. Web Hosting